 For people with Parkinson’s, walking every day can drastically improve your ability to live an independent and fulfilling life.
-Research has found that just 20 to 30 minutes of brisk walking daily can slow the progression of Parkinson’s disease, while improving gait, balance, tremor and flexibility.
+Research has found that just 20 to 30 minutes of brisk walking daily can help Parkinson’s symptoms, such as gait, balance, tremor and flexibility.

-When you walk outside, you’re not just experiencing a change in temperature.
-You’re experiencing subtle changes in the terrain that test your balance and cognition, such as walking on uneven surfaces and navigating turns.
+When you walk outside, you’re experiencing subtle changes in the terrain that test your balance and cognition, such as walking on uneven surfaces and navigating turns.
 There are also the mental health benefits of being outdoors.
 So why not give hiking a try?